 Both E-Cloth and Norwex are woven much more tightly than cheap, generic microfiber cloths.
 That means they are going to shed significantly less.

-These sorts of rags don’t need to be washed as often as you might think, either.
+You don’t need to wash these rags as often as you might think, either.
 With day-to-day use, you can usually gently handwash in the sink.
 If the rags are soiled, then yes, you can throw them in the wash where they will be cleaned more vigorously and theoretically have shedding potential, but again, due to how tightly they are woven, it is not as likely.

 5. Consider Cloth Diapers